MSathler/ros_pompy_coppeliasim/README.md

 # ros_pompy_coppeliasim

-This is a package that adapts the pompy library to the ROS (kinetic) and Coppeliasim (4.1.0) simulator, including a Python script that simulates the gas sensor in Coppeliasim.
+This package adapts the pompy library to the ROS (kinetic) and Coppeliasim (4.1.0) simulator, including a Python script that simulates the gas sensor in Coppeliasim.

 ## Install Dependencies